Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

-The problem of throughput prediction in dense WLANs supporting channel bonding is considered in \cite{wilhelmi2021machine}, where several predictors are built using \ac{SL} techniques that include \acp{ANN}, \acp{GNN}, \ac{RF} regression, and gradient boosting.
+The problem of throughput prediction in dense WLANs supporting channel bonding is considered by \textcite{wilhelmi2021machine}, where several predictors are built using \ac{SL} techniques that include \acp{ANN}, \acp{GNN}, \ac{RF} regression, and gradient boosting.
 Both training and validation are performed on an open dataset generated using the IEEE 802.11ax-oriented Komondor network simulator \cite{barrachina2019komondor}.
-While the accuracy achieved by the proposed methods demonstrates the suitability of ML for predicting the throughput performance of complex WLANs, more importantly, this work can be easily extended by considering other approaches.
-The same dataset is used in \cite{soto2021atari} to predict Wi-Fi performance using a \acp{GNN} model that incorporates the deployment's topology information.
-Finally, the problem of collisions with hidden nodes when channel bonding is used is described in \cite{karmakar2020smartbond}, which, as indicated, may cause a reduction in throughput up to 60\%.
-Therefore, a solution to avoid channels with hidden interference issues by predicting its activity in advance is proposed.
-To do that, APs use a recursive neural network, namely a \ac{MH-GAN} technique, that can predict the activity of the neighbouring \acp{BSS}.
-Results confirm that the presented solution, called Smart Bond, can reduce the probability of suffering transmission errors due to hidden nodes, as could be expected.
+While the accuracy achieved by the methods demonstrates the suitability of ML for predicting the throughput performance of complex WLANs, more importantly, this work can be easily extended by considering other approaches.
+The same dataset is used by \textcite{soto2021atari} to predict Wi-Fi performance using a \ac{GNN} model that incorporates the deployment's topology information.
+Finally, the problem of collisions with hidden stations when channel bonding is used is described by \textcite{karmakar2020smartbond}.
+APs use a recursive neural network, namely a \ac{MH-GAN}, to predict the activity of neighbouring \acp{BSS}.
+Results confirm that the presented solution, called Smart Bond, can reduce the probability of suffering transmission errors due to hidden stations.